What's Going On With Apple Shares Today? - Benzinga

-Shares of several companies in the broader tech sector, including Apple Inc AAPL, are trading higher despite a drop in U.S. GDP.
-Strength in stocks is possibly due to better-than-expected quarterly earnings from multiple US companies as well as a rebound following a selloff earlier in the week.
+Shares of several companies in the broader tech sector, including Apple Inc AAPL, are trading higher amid overall market strength after the Federal Reserve announced it would raise the key interest rate by 50 basis points.

-Traders and investors will be watching for Apple’s first-quarter earnings report, which is confirmed for Thursday’s after-hours session.
-According to analyst consensus estimates, Apple is expected to report EPS of $1.43 on revenue of $93.89 billion

-See Also: A Bull And Bear Debate What To Expect From Apple Earnings After The Close

 Apple designs a wide variety of consumer electronic devices.